MazenEssam02/Software_Engineering_Project/README.md

 - **Choose and Crop Picture:** Users can select a picture from the gallery and crop it to fit their preferences.
 - **Login with Credentials:** Secure login process, with error handling for incorrect credentials.
 - **Account Creation:** Streamlined creation of a new user account.
-- **Forgot Password:** Forgot password functionality with email verification (tested with a placeholder email).
+- **Forgot Password:** Forgot password functionality with email verification.

 ## Financial Reporting
 - **Daily Expenses Report:** Expenses are grouped by day with a sum total displayed.